UltraMessaging/um_perf/README.md

 hyperthreading turned off,
 16 gigabytes or more memory.
 At least one host must have a fast disk.
+These should be "bare metal" machines, NOT virtual machines.
 2. C compiler (gcc) and related tools.
 3. Ultra Messaging version 6.14, including development files (lbm.h,
 libraries, etc.).